istio/istio.io/content/docs/tasks/traffic-management/secure-ingress-sds/index.md

     EOF
     {{< /text >}}

-1. Create secret for ingress gateway
+1. Create a secret for ingress gateway

     {{< text bash >}}
     $ kubectl create -n istio-system secret generic httpbin-credential --from-file=key=httpbin.example.com/3_application/private/httpbin.example.com.key.pem --from-file=cert=httpbin.example.com/3_application/certs/httpbin.example.com.cert.pem
     {{< /text >}}

-1. Define a Gateway with a server section for port 443.
-Define a Gateway and specify `credentialName` to be `httpbin-credential`, which should be the same as the secret name.
+1. Define a Gateway with a server section for port 443, and specify `credentialName` to be `httpbin-credential`, which should be the same as the secret name.
     TLS mode should be specified as SIMPLE. `serverCertificate` and `privateKey` should not be empty.

     {{< text bash >}}